handsontable/handsontable/docs/content/guides/accessibility/keyboard-navigation.md

 # Keyboard navigation

-Navigate the grid with the keyboard alone.
-Use the navigation options to meet the needs of your users.
+Navigate the grid with the keyboard alone, and tweak the navigation options to meet your users' needs.

 [[toc]]